 People who consume at least 55 grams of yogurt/day were 12 % less likely to develop diabetes than others.
 The researchers attributed this effect to probiotic bacteria in yogurt, which can lower cholesterol level – a risk factor for diabetes.
 Researchers suggested that vitamin D, calcium and magnesium present in yogurt could play a role too (the American journal of clinical nutrition 2012).

 According to International Olive Council, olive oil can help not only in treating diabetes but also in preventing or delaying onset of the disease.
 Also Read… Olive Oil ‘Jaitun Tel’ Health Benefits.

 - Improves HDL levels.

 - Lowers blood pressure.

 - Ensures better glucose control.

-29 :: Exercise: Exercising remains an important component in diabetic management besides effective meal plan and medications.
-Exercising and correct Breathing are two of the most effective home remedies for Diabetes.
+Exercising remains an important component in diabetic management besides effective meal plan and medications.
+Exercising, movement and correct Breathing are three of the most effective home remedies for Diabetes.

 - It reduces blood glucose levels – muscles use glucose without insulin when you are exercising.

-This is not an exhaustive research on Home remedies for Diabetes.
-We will keep on adding these home remedies as and when we can.
+This is not an exhaustive research on effective home remedies for diabetes.
+I will continue to add more home remedies as and when I can.